 The easiest way to attract animals to a campsite is by leaving food out in the open.
 Animals have extremely good senses of smell, and if they catch the scent of food, they’ll come investigate.
 An easy way to prevent this from happening is simply by storing your foot when you aren’t cooking or eating.
 There’s a few different ways you can do this.

-Because bears are so good at causing destruction when trying to steal your food, you may want to use a bear canister to protect it.
+Because bears are so good at causing destruction when trying to steal your food, you will want to use the best bear canister you can find to protect it.
 Bear canisters often look like plastic jars you’d buy pickles in, but they’re built with bears in mind.
 They’re air-tight to prevent the scent from getting to the bears and extremely durable to protect your things in case a bear does find it.

 Use Your Car